I was a youth pastor for 10 years.

 Now I spend my time writing, hoping to tell stories that give people permission to fully live.
 I believe we’ve each been uniquely created for extraordinary things – each of us, in our own ways, made to make much of God and His kingdom.
 I hope that, somehow, my small attempts at giving context to that kingdom inspire large dreams within your heart.

 Thank you for reading.
-It means a lot to me.
+It really means quite a lot to me.

 Three years ago – burnt by the religious crowd, burned out on the church scene, and uninspired by the boredom of it all – I walked away from my life as a youth pastor.
 It was an incredibly hard decision that was all too obvious: faith had become a way of making a living rather than a way of being alive.